-The permit holder may obtain insured mail service with MRS. Indemnity under penalty mail merchandise return is limited to \$100.
+[1-27-13] The permit holder may obtain insured mail service with MRS. Indemnity under penalty mail merchandise return is limited to \$100.
 Items requiring insurance greater than \$100 may not be mailed under penalty merchandise return service.
 Only Package Services matter (matter not required to be mailed at First-Class Mail prices under 133.3.0) may be insured.
-Insured mail may be combined with other extra services as listed in 503.4.0, Insured Mail.
+Only Standard Post, Parcel Select Nonpresort, and Package Services matter (matter not required to be mailed at First-Class Mail prices under 133.3.0) may be insured.
+Only Standard Post, Parcel Select Nonpresort, and Package Services matter (matter not required to be mailed at First-Class Mail prices under 133.3.0) may be insured.
 To request insured mail service, the permit holder must preprint or rubber-stamp "Insurance Desired by Permit Holder for \$ (value)" to the left of and above the "Merchandise Return Label" legend and below the "Total Postage and Fees Due" statement on the merchandise return label.
 The value part of the endorsement, showing the dollar amount of insurance for the article, may be handwritten by the permit holder.
 If insurance is paid for by the MRS permit holder, then only the MRS permit holder may file a claim (609).